 However, even for those who have largely left paper behind, there are some things—like handwritten notes from meetings and historical files such as copies of old grant proposals—that tend to linger in paper files.
 While it can be daunting to think about sorting through the mass of paper that may have accumulated over time, there are tools and organizing strategies that can make it more manageable.

 Step 1: Triage the Paper

-- If you work for a small organization, see if your employer would be open to scheduling a periodic “clean-up” day where the office essentially shuts down to focus on cleaning up both physical and virtual work spaces.
+If you work for a small organization, see if your employer would be open to scheduling a periodic “clean-up” day when the office would essentially shut down to focus on cleaning up both physical and virtual workspaces.
 During the clean-up day, all but the most critical work would be suspended for a few hours (or the full day).
-This will give staff a block of time to organize their files, archive what need to saved, and shred confidential information that is no longer needed.
+This will give staff a block of time to organize their files, archive what needs to saved, and shred confidential information that is no longer needed.

 Decide on the names of your sorting piles

 If you go very general for the first pass—e.g. three piles, “keep,” “shred,” and “recycle”—the work will go faster.
 However, you’ll need to schedule additional time to go through the “keep” file to refine where each piece of paper should ultimately go.

 If you prefer to touch each piece of paper once, you'll need to break down the “keep” pile into more specific categories.
 These categories could suggest the next action step such as “save to SharePoint,” “check for archived copies,” “file in personal folder.”

 Create your “toss” rule to define what can be recycled (or shredded, if confidential).
 Some suggestions for what should go in the toss pile include:

 Any document that can be accessed online (e.g. manuals for equipment or annual reports).